 Stitches: It is very uncommon that stitches are used – if present, they will dissolve and do not need to be removed.

 Pop-up the head: If Head of the penis is hidden by the fat pad at the base of the penis.
-Gently push the fat pad down with diaper changes to make head of penis "pop-up"
+Gently push the fat pad down with diaper changes to make the head of the penis “pop-up”

 •Avoid baby wipes to clean the circumcision area.

-•No regular bath until circumcision heals and umbilical cord falls off usually day 2-4 or when allowed by pediatrician.
+•No regular bath until circumcision heals and umbilical cord falls off usually day 2-4 or when allowed by a pediatrician.

 •Wash genitals gently – after each bowel movement as needed; using warm water and a few drops of soap (Johnson and Johnson’s Baby Bath) and gently dry.
 Continue this technique for 7 days